archean-cookbook/archbelt/README.md

 ### Package
 Primarily for putting things together in a folder structure conducive to packaging for distribution or version control.
 This will create a folder named after the blueprint, and put all the xc files in it.
 It will also create a `archbelt.json` file with the blueprint's metadata and place a copy of the blueprint json alongside it.

+This will place everything in the folder you run the command from; example - `archbelt package example` will create a folder named `example`, a file named `archbelt.json`, and a copy of the blueprint .json file in the current directory.
+Then, it will place all the xc files from the blueprint in the folder `example`.

 This is still a work in progress and the format of `archbelt.json` is subject to change.

 ```